Movietone Act:

 Paramount Famous Lasky Corporation.
 1 reel.

-This is probably the first, if not one of the earliest shorts to feature the character Bimbo.
+This is probably the first, if not one of the first shorts to feature the character Bimbo.
 He drives around in his car tipping his hat to the ladies, but gets in trouble with the law after he tries to kiss one.
 He marches to the courthouse, where he takes out his banjo and strums and sings a stompy version of "St. Louis Blues."

 Talkartoons: